 What is an elliptic curve?

 It’s quite a misnomer.
 In cryptography, an “elliptic curve” is neither elliptical nor a continuous curve.
-Instead, it’s a collection of (x, y) coordinates where x and y are between 0 and n, such that
+Instead, it’s a collection of (x, y) coordinates where x and y are between 0 and p, such that p is prime and

 y2 = x3 - x, and x and y range from 0 to 71.
-(Technically, x and y are defined over a finite field, but all finite fields of the same order are isomorphic, so our definition is equivalent).
+(Technically, x and y are defined over a finite field, but all finite fields of the same order p are isomorphic when p is prime, so our definition is equivalent).

 Elliptic curves have a few useful properties: